Aliases for TRPC6 Gene

 GeneCards Summary for TRPC6 Gene

 TRPC6 (Transient Receptor Potential Cation Channel Subfamily C Member 6) is a Protein Coding gene.
 Diseases associated with TRPC6 include Focal Segmental Glomerulosclerosis 2 and Genetic Steroid-Resistant Nephrotic Syndrome.
-Among its related pathways are Neuroscience and Platelet homeostasis.
+Among its related pathways are Signaling by GPCR and cGMP-PKG signaling pathway.
 Gene Ontology (GO) annotations related to this gene include binding and calcium channel activity.
-An important paralog of this gene is TRPC3.
+An important paralog of this gene is TRPC7.

 UniProtKB/Swiss-Prot Summary for TRPC6 Gene